vlazzarini/vanilla/1.Ping/README.md

 code we will place a single asynchronous function that will do all the execution of the five things listed above.
 Before this, we have to do a sixth step,

-6. Provide global variables to hold the URL for the `csound.js` script (the Csound WASM module), the csound object, and the csound code
+6. Provide global variable to hold the csound object, and the csound code

 ```
-// csound.js is the Csound WASM module
-const csoundjs = "../js/csound.js";
 // csound is the Csound engine object (null as we start)
 let csound = null;